marcoparello/CTF-Writeups/n00bzCTF-2024/Crypto/Vinegar-2.md

 print(decrypted_message)
 ```

-I copied and pasted the script into a python file which I named `vinegar2_solve.py`, and then executed the script, which resulted in:
+I copied and pasted the script into a python file which I named `vinegar2_solve.py`.
+I then executed the script, which resulted in:

 ```txt
 n00bz{4lph4num3r1c4l_1s_n0t_4_pr0bl3m}